1 Corinthians 11 – Concerning Women, and the Lord’s Supper

 i.
 In Matthew 26:29, Jesus spoke of His longing expectation for the day when He would take communion with His people in heaven, which is the ultimate Lord’s Supper.

 h.
-The precise nature of the bread and the cup in communion has been the source of great theological controversy.
+You eat this bread and drink this cup: The precise nature of the bread and the cup in communion has been the source of great theological controversy.

 i.
 The Roman Catholic Church holds the idea of transubstantiation, teaching that the bread and the wine actually become the body and blood of Jesus.